There comes a moment when effort no longer produces clarity.

 You may move slowly, pause when needed, or step away at any time.
 This is not a commitment.
 It is a place to rest.

-If you’d like, you may receive The Great Pause™ by email.
+If you would like, you may receive The Great Pause™ by email.